Sayaya/Firefox-Mayhem/README.md

 Firefox-css
 ===========
 A css script for the Stylish Firefox addon.
-It takes elements from the Minimalistic Mayhem Appchan-x theme to have a slimmed look.
+It takes elements from the Minimalistic Mayhem [Appchan-x](https://github.com/zixaphir/appchan-x) theme.

-The Australis version is currently dependent on the Classic Theme Restorer and Hide Caption Titlebar Plus addons to function as intended.
+The version for Firefox 29+ is currently dependent on the Classic Theme Restorer and Hide Caption Titlebar Plus addons to function as intended.

 Issues
 -----------